crawlbase/proxycrawl-ruby/README.md

 # headless-browser

-This package is used in browser-server project.
+This package is used in browser-server project and provides a headless browser class.